cmintert/Abyssal_TTRPG/Ship Prompt Templates.md

 Format the output as a Python dictionary with the following fields:

-- **Data**: Contains the fields for Component Name, Type, Component Size, Attribute 1, Attribute 2, Attribute 3, Attribute 4, Special Properties, EWDR, and Description.
+- **Data**: Contains the fields for Component Name, Type, Component Size, Attributes, Special Properties, EWDR, and Description.
 - **Type**: Contains the string value `"component"`.

 ### Use the following value ranges if applicable:

+#### Attributes [type: string]
+Attribute names have to describe the value.
+Components can have multiple attributes.

 #### Component Size [type: integer]:
 - **Small Components (1 Slot):**